nopicklesplz/Cognos-Dashboard/README.md

-# Cognos-Dashboard
+# IBM Capstone Project
-# IBM Data Analyst Capstone Project.
-Creating dashboards with IBM Cognos Analytics.
+# Analyzing various data to identify trends amongst the emerging technologies in order to remain competitive.